CabooseSayzWTF/SR1-Maps-Project/README.md

 6. El Patron - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 7. Factories - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 8. Freckle Bitches - CTS has been cleaned up, spawns need tested (team spawns may be needed?)<br>
-9. Highway Factory - needs clean up/tested and new loadscreen image<br>
+9. Highway Factory - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 10. Lopez Seafood Inc - needs clean up/tested and new loadscreen image<br>
 11. Low Rez Downtown - needs cts file<br>
 12. Penthouse - needs clean up/tested<br>